Microbubble: Physical Response

-When exposed to ultrasound, MBs oscillate in response to the incoming pressure waves in one of two ways.
-With lower pressures, higher frequencies, and larger MB diameter, MBs oscillate, or cavitate, stably.
+When exposed to ultrasound, microbubbles oscillate in response to the incoming pressure waves in one of two ways.
+With lower pressures, higher frequencies, and larger microbubble diameter, microbubbles oscillate, or cavitate, stably.
 This causes microstreaming near the surrounding vasculature and tissues, inducing shear stresses that can create pores on the endothelial layer.
 This pore formation enhances endocytosis and permeability.
-At lower frequencies, higher pressures, and lower microbubble diameter, MBs oscillate inertially; they expand and contract violently, ultimately leading to microbubble collapse.
+At lower frequencies, higher pressures, and lower microbubble diameter, microbubbles oscillate inertially; they expand and contract violently, ultimately leading to microbubble collapse.
 This phenomenon can create mechanical stresses and microjets along the vascular wall, which has been shown to disrupt tight cellular junctions as well as induce cellular permeability.
-Extremely high pressures cause small vessel destruction, but the pressure can be tuned to only create transient pores in vivo.
-MB destruction serves as a desirable method for drug delivery vehicles.
+Extremely high pressures cause small vessel destruction, but the pressure can be tuned to only create transient pores in vivo. microbubble destruction serves as a desirable method for drug delivery vehicles.
 The resulting force from destruction can dislodge the therapeutic payload present on the microbubble and simultaneously sensitize the surrounding cells for drug uptake.

 Drug Delivery

-MBs can serve as drug delivery vehicles in a variety of methods.
-The most notable of these include: (1) incorporating a lipophilic drug to the lipid monolayer, (2) attaching nanoparticles and liposomes to the microbubble surface, (3) enveloping the microbubble within a larger liposome, and (4) electrostatically bonding nucleic acids to the MB surface.
+Microbubbles can serve as drug delivery vehicles in a variety of methods.
+The most notable of these include: (1) incorporating a lipophilic drug to the lipid monolayer, (2) attaching nanoparticles and liposomes to the microbubble surface, (3) enveloping the microbubble within a larger liposome, and (4) electrostatically bonding nucleic acids to the microbubble surface.